Proven Strategies to Ace GMAT in 2020

 Many candidates who come to us tell us that they haven’t yet decided when exactly they want to appear for the exam.
 There is nothing wrong with this.
 In fact, how can one even firm up on a date when the preparation has yet to begin?

-Begin by taking into account the last step in your prep.
+Begin by considering the last step in your prep.
 That would be the Mock GMATs that you’ll be taking over the last 4 to 5 weeks, say.

 Then move on to the previous step, which would be getting familiar with all concepts.
 Break up the time into Verbal and Quant time.
 Allow for approximately 2 to 3 months for this, depending on how you currently perceive yourself in each of the two sections and their sub-sections.
 Check whether this kind of time allocation fits well with your initially planned schedule.